 Working With Metal-Clad (MC) Cable

-When electrical wiring needs extra protection, metal-clad (MC) cable is a great solution, and is often required by electrical codes.
-MC cable is easier to work with than rigid conduit, and it too offers protection from fire, vibration, gnawing pests and physical harm in general.
+MC cable is easier to work with than rigid conduit and offers protection from fire, vibration, gnawing pests and physical harm in general.
+Learn more here.

 Metal-clad cable comes in several varieties, but the type you’ll find at most home centers is three insulated wires (two circuit conductors and a green equipment grounding conductor) protected by a flexible armor usually made from aluminum.
 MC cable is identified by the gauge of the wire, not the diameter of the armor.
 The most common sizes are 14 gauge, 12 gauge and 10 gauge.